jumidev/terrabuddy/README.md

 Terrabuddy can be used in conjunction with a terragrunt installation.
 Alternatively, terragrunt code can be ported to terrabuddy simply by renaming your .hcl files to .htlt

+# WHAT!?
+Why?

+**Doesn't adding more layers on top of terraform just make it more complicated than it already is? 😩**

+The above remarks are correct.
+Terragrunt and terrabuddy add two layers above terraform code.
+However, this perceived increase in complexity brings many long term benefits.
+See [DRY, auditable, modular terraform code.](https://terragrunt.gruntwork.io/docs/features/keep-your-terraform-code-dry/)

 ### Features
 - easily install and update terraform and terrabuddy
 - easily manage terragrunt component interdependencies via bundles